 It’s frustrating because there are hundreds if not thousands of customers who would gladly pay any reasonable price to have a second Genie.
 Of course from a technical end it would require a larger multiswitch but to most hobbyists, that’s not a problem.

 It seems that the real reason that you can’t have multiple Genies is that the whole Genie experience is centered around a single server.
 For example, there’s no way to move a Genie Mini Client from DVR to DVR without rebooting, and it seems that in a multi-Genie environment, the clients don’t always properly attach to the right server.

 The matter gets worse with the wireless Genie Mini Client.
 Its video bridge automatically attaches to whichever Genie it finds first, and in a multi-Genie environment that can lead to a lot of confusion, as each Genie thinks it has the bridge attached.
 It can be a mess.

 Of course, you’re probably saying, “These are software issues.
 These can be fixed.”
 In this, you would be right.
 Remember though, that the cost to fix things has to be balanced against the return on investment.
-DIRECTV might make a few more dollars on the people who want multiple Genies but the cost to change the whole system might just be too high.
+AT&T might make a few more dollars on the people who want multiple Genies but the cost to change the whole system might just be too high.
 It’s not fun to hear, but the majority of DIRECTV subscriber homes “just want to watch TV” and for roughly 99.9% of them, one Genie is enough.

 Here’s a little secret.
 I’ve used multiple Genies for years in test situations.
 I’ve had Genie 2 devices on the same network as H24s and other non-Genie receivers.
 It does work, at least in testing.
 You can even play programs from the Genie 2 to other non-Genies.
 It works, I’ve tried it.